mpkondrashin/periculosum/README.md

 Exit code will indicate result of check:

 - 0 — file is harmless
-- 1 - file of this type can be malicious
+- 1 — file of this type can be malicious
-- 2 - command line error
+- 2 — command line error
-- 100 - other errors
+- 100 — other errors

+Command line options:
+- **-l** — log to stderr check operations
+- **-m filename** — provide alternate magic.mgc file (default is the one in same directory as periculosum executable)